 However, when the base rate last went up from 0.5 to 0.75% in August 2018, all tracker mortgages (explained below) went up by 0.25%, though not necessarily with immediate effect.

-An SVR mortgage might be a suitable stop-gap if you’re in the process of moving house, you’ve not found a decent portable mortgage, or your dates don’t quite match up, but make sure you do all your sums first to check you’re not throwing money away.
+An SVR mortgage might be a suitable stop-gap if you’re in the process of moving house, you’ve not found a decent portable mortgage, or your moving date does not quite match up with the end date of your current mortgage – but make sure you do all your sums first to check you’re not throwing money away.

 Tracker mortgages are variable-rate mortgages that follow, or “track” an external rate – almost always the Bank of England’s base rate.
 This means that if the base rate goes up (or down) so does the interest rate on your mortgage, thus altering your monthly payments.

 Although trackers follow the base rate, they do not exactly mirror it and are ordinarily a set percentage above or below the base rate itself.
 Before the financial crash in 2007, tracker rates were usually set below the base rate (which was 5.75%), but now that the base rate is so low (0.75%) tracker rates are invariably set above it.

 For example, a tracker mortgage might offer you an interest rate of the base rate (0.75%) plus 1%.
 So the amount of interest you would pay in total is 1.75%.
 If the base rate went up to 1%, your mortgage rate would increase to 2%.